Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 ### THE SERIOUS INTRO

-Since i was just returning basic html, no "serious JS" involves, there were still a service that was handling all requests comming to my VPS, "nginx", i then decided to use it for that tracking task.
+Since i was just returning basic html, after a build of the website/blogs, no "serious JS (except the github comments at the bottom of blogs)" involves, there were no way for me to track who, how much visited this page, or that page.

+BUT, i was(still) using nginx for the requests handling part and i asked myself, if that service logs basically access-logs, why not use it to collect metrics directly ? (fair enough right ?).

-Adding a "views/visited" system based on Nginx typically involves configuring Nginx to basically just log requests(with enough infos), process those logs to count views, and possibly visualize the data.
+So, adding "analytics"" system based on Nginx typically involves configuring Nginx to basically just log requests(with enough infos), process those logs to count views, ips, timing and possibly visualize the data.

 ---